Own-Data-Privateer/hoardy-web/README.md

 - by default, none these tools ever overwrite any files on disk (to prevent accidental data loss);

   this way, if something breaks, you can always trivially return to a known-good state by simply copying some old files from a backup as there's no need to track versions or anything like that.

-## <span id="more-docs"/>What does it do, exactly?
-I have questions.

-- See [extension's `Help` page](./extension/page/help.org) (or the `Help` button in the extension's UI, which will make it interactive) for a long detailed description of what the extension does step-by-step.

-    It is a must-read, though instead of reading that file raw I highly recommend you read it via the `Help` button of the extension's UI, since doing that will make the whole thing pretty interactive.

-  - See the ["Frequently Asked Questions" section of extension's `Help` page](./extension/page/help.org#faq) for the answers to the frequently asked questions, including those about common quirks you can encounter while using it.

-  - See the ["Quirks and Bugs" section of extension's `Help` page](./extension/page/help.org#bugs) for more info on quirks and limitations of `Hoardy-Web` when used on different browsers.

-- See [below](#alternatives) for a long list of comparisons to its alternatives.

-- Then notice that `Hoardy-Web` is the best among them, and go follow ["Quickstart"](#quickstart) section for setup instructions. （ •̀ ω •́ ）✧

-- To follow the development:

-  - See the [CHANGELOG](./CHANGELOG.md) for the progress log and human-readable description of recent changes (which is much shorter and more comprehensible than the commit log).

-  - See the [TODO list](./CHANGELOG.md#todo) for the list of things that are not implemented/ready yet.

-- If you want to learn to use the `hoardy-web` tool, see [its README](./tool/README.md), which has a bunch of extended and explained usage examples.

-  - Also, a lot of info from that page can be seen by running `hoardy-web --help`.

-  - See [example scripts](./tool/script/) to learn how to do various interesting things with your archived data.

-- In the unlikely case you have problems with the `hoardy-web-sas` simple archiving server, see [its README](./simple_server/README.md).
-  Or you can read `hoardy-web-sas --help` instead.

-- If you want to build the extension from source, see [its README](./extension/README.md).

-- If you are a developer, see all the `hoardy-web`-related links above, and also see the description of the [on-disk file format used by all these tools](./doc/data-on-disk.md).

-- If your questions are not unanswered by these, then [open an issue on GitHub](https://github.com/Own-Data-Privateer/hoardy-web/issues) or [get in touch otherwise](https://oxij.org/#contact).

 # Does the author eat what he cooks?